MarcoLodini/windows365/Windows365/link/windows-cpc-os-privacy-data.md

 # Windows CPC OS privacy and data

 Windows 365 Link comes with the Windows CPC OS preinstalled.
-Enterprise customers are the controllers of the Windows CPS OS diagnostic data and Microsoft processes the data in accordance with the Data Protection Addendum and product terms.
+Enterprise customers are the controllers of the Windows CPC OS diagnostic data and Microsoft processes the data in accordance with the Data Protection Addendum and product terms.

 ## Prerequisites